 That project raised more than $420,000 and — equally important — raised awareness with people asking how they could help.
 What the Witts thought was a one-time project became the genesis of Cookies for Kids’ Cancer which inspires people to Be Good Cookies and get involved by raising money for research for the cancers specific to children.
-Today there have been 14,000 grassroots fundraising events in all 50 states and more than $18 million granted to the leading pediatric cancer research centers across the country.
+Today there have been 16,000 grassroots fundraising events in all 50 states and nearly $20 million granted to the leading pediatric cancer research centers across the country.

 Inspired to get involved...

 Cookies for Kids’ Cancer is a national 501(c)3 non-profit and is committed to raising funds for research to develop new, improved, and less toxic treatments for pediatric cancer — the #1 disease killer of children in the U.S.

 No family is ever told “we have run out of options.”

 What makes us different?